-- When learning physical skills, try to view demonstrations or videos or watch others practice the skill in addition to trying it yourself. - Ask others who are skilled in the activity for advice.
-Even if you are already skilled in your own way, listen to them describe what helps them to be successful. - When doing a classroom-based activity, ask questions or request a handout that describes the goals of the activity.

-- If you have difficulty with a physical skill, try dividing the skill into smaller steps.
+During Instruction or Activities When learning physical skills, try to view demonstrations or videos or watch others practice the skill in addition to trying it yourself.
+Ask others who are skilled in the activity for advice.
+Even if you are already skilled in your own way, listen to them describe what helps them to be successful.
+When doing a classroom-based activity, ask questions or request a handout that describes the goals of the activity Working on Assignments or Independent Tasks If you have difficulty with a physical skill, try dividing the skill into smaller steps.
 Practice the first part until you feel comfortable.
-Add more steps, one at a time, to build the skill gradually. - Work with another person who has a high kinesthetic preference.
+Add more steps, one at a time, to build the skill gradually.
+Work with another person who has a high kinesthetic preference.
 Discuss the activity and provide visual and verbal feedback to each other to improve your performance.

-- For presentations, practice with someone you trust.
-Have them give you feedback on posture, voice and eye contact. - Use a mirror or take video of yourself practicing the activity.
-There are many apps that can help with video analysis, such as slow-motion, split screen and drawing tools.
+Preparing for Tests or Presentations For presentations, practice with someone you trust.
+Have them give you feedback on posture, voice and eve contact.
+Use a mirror or take video of yourself practicing the activity.
+There are many apps that can help with video analysis such as slow-motion, split screen and drawing tools.